gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 The ` > ` from the command above (` > output_folder/results_no_se.txt`) will save the result outputted by US-align to the terminal window into a text file at your desired location.

 The final result will have all the outputs for the proteins you are analyzing into one file.
 You will need to parse this file to get region wise TM scores for further analysis.
+You can use the function `get_tm_scores(path_to_folder)` from functions.py script in the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder to extract TM scores for visualization.
 The resulting file/output will look something like this:
 <br><img src="img/usalign_result.png" alt="US-align result file/output" style="width:60%; height:auto;">

+> [!TIP]
+> You can use the function `get_tm_scores(path_to_folder)` from functions.py script in the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder to extract TM scores for visualization.

 Example of how you can visualize the results from US-align as a heatmap for both with and without superposition (for any number of proteins you wish to analyze): <br><img src="img/usalign.png" alt="2 heatmaps with labels a and b, with a being for no superposition and b being superimposed US-align results" style="width:80%; height:auto;">
 >Figure 4.
 Heatmap of TM scores (ranging from 0 to 1) of regions of structural change.
 The 21 regions of structural change that we identified were used to slice the corresponding regions from each file and obtain TM scores for each VOC and haplotype with USalign, using the Wuhan reference molecule as the template.
 The vertical axis is arranged in chronological order, depicting changes across the timeline of the pandemic, and the horizontal axis represents the 21 regions described in Figure 2.
 All TM scores falling under the TM threshold of 0.5 are colored in white. (a) TM scores using alignments from Chimera superimposition. (b) TM scores using USalign alignments.
 [Reference](https://www.mdpi.com/2079-7737/13/3/134#biology-13-00134-f004)